eslint/eslint/docs/developer-guide/working-with-custom-formatters.md

 }
 ```

-**Note:** if a linting is executed by deprecated `CLIEngine` class, the `context` argument may be a different value because it up to the API users.
+**Note:** if a linting is executed by deprecated `CLIEngine` class, the `context` argument may be a different value because it is up to the API users.
 Please check whether the `context` argument is an expected value or not if you want to support legacy environments.

 ## Examples